1985 World Rally Championship: Summary

-Peugeot Talbot Sport, having made a successful late-season entry to the Group B with their new Peugeot 205 Turbo 16 car, returned in 1985 for a full season with the car.
+Peugeot Talbot Sport, having made a successful late-season entry to Group B with their new Peugeot 205 Turbo 16 car, returned in 1985 for a full season with the car.
 Ari Vatanen, who had won three of the last four rallies of 1984 in the car, also returned with the team and in the first rally of the season, passed Walter Röhrl's Quattro in the snowy and icy terrain after incurring an eight-minute penalty caused by co-driver Terry Harryman's error.
 At the Swedish Rally, Vatanen won again, establishing himself as the early favorite for a driver's title, as well as putting Peugeot ahead of Audi.

 A disaster struck in May at the Tour de Corse.
 On the 4th stage of the rally, Italian driver Attilio Bettega crashed his Lancia 037 into a tree and was killed instantly.
 His co-driver Maurizio Perissinot survived the crash uninjured.
 The crash raised questions about the safety aspects of Group B cars.
 Exactly one year later at the same event Henri Toivonen suffered a similar fatal accident forcing FIA to ban Group B.

 Unfortunately, Vatanen had a major accident in Argentina while speeding down a long, straight road in top gear when his car crashed and rolled end-over-front.
 The flimsy exterior of the car shattered, but the strong rollcage absorbed most of the impact.
 The drivers were airlifted to hospital by Peugeot's helicopter, and Vatanen's injuries were severe and seemed life-threatening.
 Although he would recover and return to the sport, the Peugeot team was forced to turn to its other driver, Timo Salonen.
 Salonen had already taken the points lead and finished with the driver's championship on the strength of five rally wins.